 6B.
 The refund is requested after that Class or Program has begun.

 6C.
-A Student's behavior is such that he or she must be dismissed and/or removed from the Studio, as mentioned in Terms #8.
+A Student's behavior is such that he or she must be dismissed and/or removed from the Studio, as mentioned in Terms I-8.

 III.
 Models’ Bill of Rights

-1A.
-The Model has the right to interrupt the modeling session if he or she believes they are being photographed or filmed.

 1B.
+The Model has the right to interrupt the modeling session if he or she believes they are being photographed or filmed without explicitly-granted permission.

-H&R Studio instructors have the right to interrupt the modeling session if they believe the Model is being photographed or filmed.
+1C.
+H&R Studio instructors have the right to interrupt the modeling session if they believe the Model is being photographed or filmed without explicitly-granted permission.